 We know from history that traditional combative arts practitioners lived better and longer than most others.
-Most medical official firmly understand that martial and most combative arts, karate being most notable, keeps the body running correctly and longer than any separate involvement in most, if not all activities.
+Most medical officials firmly understand that martial and most combative arts, karate being most notable, keeps the body running correctly and longer than any separate involvement in most, if not all activities.

 Interesting enough, history has genuinely noted the immense impact on the quality and length of life karate training has on one’s life.
 During a time when many ailments ravaged populations worldwide, karate practitioners lived much better.
-According to historical writer Gennosoke Higaki, the reason for karate masters living so fruitful during times was the karate “develops the bones and muscles and aids in digestion and circulation.”
+According to historical writer Gennosoke Higaki, the reason for karate masters living so fruitful during less fruitful times was that karate “develops the bones and muscles and aids in digestion and circulation.”

 A karate-ka (karate practitioner) grows stronger in every way.
 The body becomes more pliable to conditions, heals faster, and becomes much tougher through karate training than anything else available.

 A karate-ka’s confidence, will, and spirit grow beyond anticipation.
 One’s abilities to organize thoughts, superiorly operate socially, confront challenges, and learn to become relentless in accomplishing one’s life goals amplifies, grows often beyond expectations.